Yepoleb/gogdb/MIGRATIONS.md

 ## a2c8a1a

-This commit adds deleted columns to files and downloads.
+Add deleted columns to files and downloads.
 Also run the `initialize-db` script to create the `changerecords` table.

     ALTER TABLE files ADD COLUMN deleted BOOLEAN;
     ALTER TABLE downloads ADD COLUMN deleted BOOLEAN;